sadSader/lua-language-server-wiki/Home.md

 Looking to get right into coding?
 Head over to the [developing](https://github.com/sumneko/lua-language-server/wiki/Developing) section.

+Have improvements for this wiki?
+You are absolutely welcome to [open up an issue](https://github.com/sumneko/lua-language-server/issues/new) to provide fixes and suggest improvements!

 ## Sponsor
 Sponsorships are appreciated and help continue development of the language server.
 More info can be found in [#484](https://github.com/sumneko/lua-language-server/issues/484).